-From San Diego
+San Diego

-Fortunate, indeed, are Sunset Route travelers that depart from San Diego.
-Their direct through sleeping cars first dip down into Old Mexico (Tijuana and Agua Caliente), then wind along the sheer cliffs of Carriso Gorge to roll up through California's lush "Garden of Eden," Imperial Valley, and to be connected, finally, with regular Sunset Route trains at Yuma.
+Sunset Route travelers may also depart from San Diego.
+This route first dips down into Old Mexico (Tijuana), then winds along the sheer cliffs of Carriso Gorge to roll up through California's lush "Garden of Eden," the Imperial Valley, and finally connecting with regular Sunset Route trains at Yuma.